 Less Than Significant.
-According to the City of Desert Hot Springs General Plan, ground shaking is the primary seismic hazard that can be expected for the Project site, due to its location from a fault.
+According to the City of Desert Hot Springs General Plan, ground shaking is the primary seismic hazard that can be expected for the project site, due to its location from a fault.
 The intensity of this ground shaking can be affected by the distance from such fault.

 Design and construction of the proposed facilities would comply with current building codes and standards which would reduce the risk of loss, injury, or death resulting from strong ground-shaking.
-A less than significant impact would occur, and no mitigation measures are required.
+A less than significant impact would occur.